[Varian Fry Institute Home] [Chambon Foundation Home]

 Most Americans—even many American Jews—believe that we didn’t know.
 Many assume that we couldn’t have done anything even if we had known.
 Meet Peter Bergson!

-Until 1941 Nazi Germany had persecuted and sought to expel the Jews.
+Until 1941, Nazi Germany had persecuted and sought to expel the Jews.
 But the doors of the West had remained closed to them.
 It was only then that the free nations of the world had faced a new Nazi policy: mass murder of the Jews of Europe.

 A Palestinian Jew who had served with the nationalist Irgun organization in pre-Israel Palestine, Peter Bergson (born Hillel Kook, 1915-2001), had come to the U.S. in 1940.
 In America, this firebrand led what came to be known as the Bergson Group, whose strenuous efforts from 1942 to 1945 underscore just how much was known—and how much was attempted during those difficult years.

-This is a one-sided view of those times: Peter Bergson’s.
+This is a one-sided view of those times: Peter Bergson’s!

-Both Bergson documentaries (Sauvage’s has been in the works since 2007) draw on the unused interview shot by Claude Lanzmann in 1978 for his epic 1985 Shoah.
+Bergson was also the posthumous star of the 2009 Simon Wiesenthal Center feature documentary, Against the Tide.
+Both Bergson documentaries (Sauvage’s had been in the works since 2007) draw on the unused interview shot by Claude Lanzmann in 1978 for his epic 1985 Shoah.
 In addition, Not Idly By exclusively benefits from the passionate and detailed interview Bergson granted to filmmaker Laurence Jarvik for the latter’s ground-breaking 1982 documentary Who Shall Live and Who shall Die?
-Also featured in Not Idly By are extensive audio excerpts from the Hollywood Bowl production of the historic 1943 "pageant" We Will Never Die, heard extensively for the first time since 1943.

-a Varian Fry Institute
+a Varian Fry Institute production

 On Peter Bergson, America and the Holocaust